CtrlK

 --network base

-# Register with a custom access predicate
+# Register with an access predicate

 npx @opensea/tool-sdk register \